 The rules assume that:

-- two children aged 0-9 share a bedroom whatever their sex
+two children aged 0-9 can share a bedroom whatever their sex

 Children aged 16-19 and adults

-Children aged 16-19 are counted as needing separate bedrooms.
+Children aged 16-19 are counted as needing their own bedroom.

 Joint tenants that share facilities

 If you have a tenancy agreement where you and one or more other people are jointly liable for paying the rent then you are a joint tenant.
 This will be the case where you have one tenancy agreement covering a number of people.